 On November 1, 2018, the Compensation and Organization Committee of our Board of Directors approved and adopted the Tactile Systems Technology, Inc. Executive Employee Severance Plan (the "Severance Plan").
 Employees who are designated by our Board of Directors or a committee thereof are eligible to be participants in the Severance Plan.
-Each of Messrs.
-Reuvers and Pauls and Ms. Burns is, and Mr. Moen was, a participant in the Severance Plan.
+Each of Mr. Reuvers and Mses.
+Birkemeyer, Burns and Ferstler are current participants in the Severance Plan.
 In connection with their designation as a participant in the Severance Plan, each of the participants entered into a Confidentiality, Assignment of Intellectual Property and Restrictive Covenants Agreement (each, a "Restrictive Covenants Agreement") with us.
 See "Potential Payments Upon Termination or Change in Control - Severance Plan" for a description of the terms of the Severance Plan.
 The Compensation and Organization Committee adopted the Severance Plan in lieu of the employment agreements to provide for standardization of the severance terms for all of our executive officers.